The nutrition toolbox to generate in silico diets

 'analyseMacros', analyseMacros, 'addStarch', addStarch);

 We can look at the first 10 rows of dietFlux and see that indeed the dietary metabolites are returend for the diet that we created.
-It is normal that not all dietary metabolites have an asocciated flux value as not every metabolite is a) measured or b) found in every food item / database.
+It is normal that not all dietary metabolites have an asocciated flux value as not every metabolite is a) measured or b) found in every database equivalent.
 The flux values are given in mmol/human/day

 dietFlux(1:10,:)